bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 date: 2019-02-14 22:13:42
 ---

-This document covers common customizations for your BigBlueButton server.
+This document covers common customizations of BigBlueButton 2.2-beta (referred hereafter as BigBlueButton).

 # Common Customizations
-There are a number of common customizations that administrators do to their BigBlueButton server after inital install.

 ## Remove the API demos
-If you are setting up a production server with custom front-end, you will want to remove the API demos after testing.
-To remove the API demos, enter the command:
+If you have earlier installed the API demos for testing (which makes it possible for anyone to use your BigBlueButton server without authentication) and want to now remove them, enter the command:

 ~~~
 $ sudo apt-get purge bbb-demo